WayahHendra/tree-js-generator/SECURITY.md

 - **Email:** wyahhndraa@gmail.com
 - **Security Page:** [Add your official security portal or website if applicable]

-_This Security Policy applies to the open-source `tree-js-generator` project and all official distributions under its MIT License._
+_This Security Policy applies to the open-source `tree-md-generator` project and all official distributions under its MIT License._